TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-blm-policy-not-executing-as-expected.md

 ## **Recommended Steps**

-For successful execution of Lifecycle Management policies on the storage account, refer the following execution and rule criterias to make modifications.
+For successful execution of Lifecycle Management policies on the storage account, refer the following execution and rule criteria to make modifications.

 * New or updated policy - It could take from 24 to 48 hours for executing a new policy.
-We recommend waiting upto 48 hours to see the first batch of data transition.
+We recommend waiting up to 48 hours to see the first batch of data transition.
 * Wildcard character '_*_' - This doesn't mean _'matches one or more occurrences of any character'_.
 The character '_*_' is a valid character in a blob name in Azure Storage.
 Hence, if added in a rule it means match the blobs with '_*_' in the blob name.
 * Wildcard character '?' - This doesn't mean _'match a single occurrence of any character'_.
 The character '?' is a valid character in a blob name in Azure Storage.
 Hence, if added in a rule it means match the blobs with '?' in the blob name.
 * prefixMatch with '!=' - The prefixMatch rules only consider positive(=) logical comparison.